Normal view

 How quickly your website loads plays a big role in user experience.
 A delay of just one second can cause people to lose interest and leave your site.

-That’s why improving your WordPress website’s performance should be a top priority.
+That’s why improving your WordPress website’s speed and performance should be a top priority.

 To start, you’ll want to use a caching plugin.
 Caching stores a ready-to-go copy of your site, so it loads much faster for repeat visitors.